-At around 9-12 months old, cut your sweet potato into strips or wedges, and bake them until they’re soft enough to squish with your fingers.
+At this age, cut your sweet potato into strips or wedges, and bake them until they’re soft enough to squish with your fingers.

 Now that your baby is really starting to hone their weaning skills, you can take another step up in terms of texture and consistency.
 Remember, there’s still a risk of choking, so be wary of how big you chop your fruit and vegetables.